chengdazhi/DecentBanner/README.md

 */
 mDecentBanner.start(List<View> views, List<String> titles, int intervalSeconds,
         int animationMillis[, int logoResourceId | Bitmap logoBitmap]);

-//The gradient cover in decent banner is present by default.
-You can turn it on/off by calling mDecentBanner.setGradientEnabled(boolean enabled);

 ```

 * Note that when you want to show less than 3 views, you need to extend the views to be no less than three items.
 When you want to display 2 views, your titles param should contain 2 items and your views param should contain 4 items as ABAB